edgelesssys/docs.edgeless.systems/marblerun/getting-started/quickstart-sgx.md

 Now visit [https://localhost:8443](https://localhost:8443).
 You'll be presented with a certificate warning because your browser by default does not trust certificates signed by MarbleRun.
-You can safely ignore this error for now and proceed to the website.\
+You can ignore this error for now and proceed to the website.\
 Voila!
 Your emoji votes have never been safer!

-## That’s it! 👏
+## That’s it 👏

 Congratulations, you’re now a MarbleRun user!
 Here are some suggested next steps: